Tampa Divorce Attorney

 - The assets and debts of each spouse.

-- Any other factors that the court deems relevant.
+- Any other factors that the family court deems relevant.

 It is important to note that the court is not required to divide assets equally, even if the marriage lasted for a long time and both spouses contributed equally to the marriage.
 Instead, the court will only divide assets fairly, which may mean one spouse receives more assets than another.